tc39/proposal-decorators/METAPROGRAMMING.md

   key: String, Symbol or Private Name,
   placement: "static", "prototype" or "own", ...Property Descriptor (argument to Object.defineProperty),
-  initializer: A method used to set the initial state of the field }
+  initialize: A method used to set the initial state of the field }
 ```